otrv4/otrv4/otrv4.md

   what messages were exchanged.
 Each message in the list will have the structure:
   1) sender 2) plain text message, so that the function may precisely create the desired transcript.

-Read Forge
-  Decrypts an OTR Data message using the given chain key and message number, and displays the message.
-If a new message is given, replace the message with that one, encrypt and MAC it properly, and output the resulting OTR Data Message.
-  This works even if the given key was not correct for the original message, so as to enable complete forgeries.

 ## Appendices